Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 `access_grants`: This field is a list of [access grants](8_access_grants.md).
 You can use access grants to control what data users of Zenlytic are allowed to see and access.

+`mappings`: Mappings equate fields that mean the same thing but are in different, un-joinable tables.
+For example, you might have a `channel` field on the orders table and a `marketing_channel` field on the `marketing_spend` table, and they represent the same thing and have the same values.
+You can set up a mapping that connects those two fields in Zenlytic and leaves only one option for the end users to select.
+Zenlytic will dynamically figure out which field it should use or if it needs to use both.
+Find out more about mappings [in the join docs](./6_join.md#merged-results--mappings) or in the example below.

 ### Examples

 Here is an example of a model that also sets a timezone for all queries to the database.